Frostman random variables, entropy inequalities, and applications: Preliminaries

 More generally, let $\mu$ be a Borel measure.
 Its support, the smallest closed set whose complement has zero measure, is denoted by $spt(\mu)$.
 When $\mu$ is the distribution measure associated to a random variable $X$, we also write $range_+(X)=spt(\mu)$.
 That is to say, $X$ takes value in $range_+(X)$ with probability $1$.

 For a measure $\mu$ and a Borel set $E$ with $\mu(E)>0$, we define the conditional measure of $\mu$ with respect to $E$ by $\mu_E(B) = \frac{\mu(B\cap E)}{\mu(E)}$ for any Borel set $B$.
 In particular, when $\mu=P$, the conditional probability measure given an event $E$ is denoted by $P_E$.
-For a random varaible $X$ and such an $E$, we denote by $X_E$ the random variable satisfying $X_E\equiv (X|E)$ (see Lemma \ref{lem_appendix2}).
+For a random variable $X$ and such an event $E$, we denote by $X_E$ a random variable satisfying $X_E\equiv (X|E)$ (see Lemma \ref{lem_appendix2}).
 That is to say,

 for any $B\in \mathfrak{B}$.